ubc-cpsc455-2024S/project-16_dev_dynasty/README.md

 ## Team Members

-- Person 1: one sentence about you!
+- Yelin (Andy) Hu: Passionate about building exciting products!
 - Person 2: one sentence about you!
 - Person 3: one sentence about you!
 - Person 4: one sentence about you!